9 Different Types of Hawks in Pennsylvania

 The Sharp-Shinned Hawk is a small, slender hawk found throughout Pennsylvania.

 It has a blue-gray back and wings, with a rusty-red bar on its breast.
-Its tail is banded with narrow stripes of black and white.
+Its tail is banded with narrow black-and-white stripes.

 This hawk often perches in coniferous trees and uses its long tail and wings to maneuver through thick brush.